Bruce Blakeman: Other issues

-Support for Trump 2024 presidential campaign
+Support for Donald Trump

 In March 2024, Blakeman attended the wake of NYPD officer Jonathan Diller alongside Donald Trump and Eric Adams in Massapequa.

 Blakeman held and attended a rally for Trump at the Nassau Veterans Memorial Coliseum in Uniondale during September 2024, prior to the elections in November.

-On Monday, October 7, 2024, Trump visited the Ohel gravesite in Queens for the first anniversary of the 7 October Hamas-led attack on Israel.
+On Monday, October 7, 2024, Trump visited the Ohel gravesite in Queens for the first anniversary of the October 7 attacks.
 Blakeman, Ben Shapiro, Lee Zeldin, and other political figures accompanied Trump.

+2026 New York gubernatorial campaign

+Following several visits to various areas of New York, Blakeman announced on December 9, 2025, that he was entering the race for governor in the 2026 election against incumbent Democrat Kathy Hochul.
+In interviews following the announcement, he said he would be using his track record in Nassau County as a model for how he would handle crime and rising costs.
+After the unexpected exit of his challenger Elise Stefanik on December 20, 2025, President Donald Trump endorsed Blakeman.

+During the campaign, Blakeman supported a strike by Long Island Rail Road workers.

 Personal life

-Blakeman married Segal Magori Blakeman in 2015.
+Blakeman married Segal Magori Blakeman in 2015, and they live together in Atlantic Beach, New York.
 He was previously married to Nancy Shevell, who is now married to Paul McCartney of The Beatles.
-He has one son, Arlen, and two step children, Ariel and Avi.
-Blakeman is the first Jewish Nassau County Executive.
+He has one son and two stepchildren.
+Blakeman is the first Jewish Nassau County executive.
 He is a member of the Jewish Center of Atlantic Beach, a Modern Orthodox synagogue.

-His nephew, NYS Court Officer Tommy Jurgens, was killed in the line of duty on 9/11 while assisting in the evacuation of Tower 2 of the World Trade Center.
+His nephew, New York State Court Officer Tommy Jurgens, was killed in the line of duty on 9/11 while assisting in the evacuation of Tower 2 of the World Trade Center.
 Blakeman provided a DNA sample to identify his nephew's remains.